 Event

 From Zürich, the A81 north reaches Stuttgart in under two hours.
-The Swabian Alb begins almost immediately south of the city — the B27 and B28 through Tübingen and Reutlingen make a reasonable return route if you are not in a hurry.
+The Swabian Alb begins almost immediately south of the city.
+The B27 and B28 through Tübingen and Reutlingen make a reasonable return route if you are not in a hurry.

 Mercedes-Benz Museum